Have you ever wondered what it would be like to lie on a bed with hundreds of nails and no blood gushing out?

 Kaleidoscope

-The caleidoscope, or “Krasohled” in Czech, is a popular childhood toy enthralling generation.
+The kaleidoscope, or “Krasohled” in Czech, is a popular childhood toy that enthralls the generation.

 How does such an optical gadget function?

-At the Museum of Senses Prague, you can witness it.
-You can also buy caleidoscope pictures.
+You can witness it at the Museum of Senses in Prague.
+You can also buy kaleidoscope pictures.